About Us

 The FREEDcan core team, housed in the Eating Disorder Research Lab at the CHEO Research Institute, in Ottawa, Canada, is a multidisciplinary group of implementation science research staff who bring together research, clinical and lived/living expertise to support the development, implementation, evaluation, and ongoing iteration of the FREEDcan model.
 The FREEDcan core team is supported by a 17-person key partner advisory group, who meet regularly to help with the co-adaptation; four (4) system partners; an implementation science research team; and an active Youth Advisory.
 Together, these advisors, partners, researchers, and key partners help shape the work of FREEDcan.

-Given the significant need for eating disorder care that arose during the pandemic, as seen by youth “knocking on all doors”, many sectors are seeking supports for the young people with disordered eating or eating disorders accessing their services.
-FREEDcan is hoping to engage a broad range of youth-serving sectors including: mental health and addiction services, integrated youth services, campus health, family health teams, and primary care.
-All providers, youth and family peer supporters, administrators, medical staff, and support staff who chose to implement FREEDcan within their service are invited to receive, at minimum, some training to aim to become more eating disorder informed.
+The COVID-19 pandemic drew further attention to the significant need for eating disorder care.
+Given that youth are “knocking on all doors”, many sectors are seeking ways to support the young people with disordered eating or eating disorders accessing their services.
+FREEDcan wants to make eating disorders “everyone’s business.”
+We do this by bringing together a broad range of youth-serving sectors includingmental health and addiction services, integrated youth services, campus health, family health teams, and primary care.
+Role-aligned training will enable staff and providers to be, at minimum, “eating disorder informed.”
+These integrated systems of care will help better meet the needs of young people with eating concerns.